 Too often, businesses find themselves caught up in today’s market environment and are still trying to stay ahead by incremental product improvement.
-And generally, their installed competition is playing the same game.
-In this condition, most market intelligence is coming from the business’s internal organization and often from any resellers/distributors that they may engage.
+Generally, their competition is playing the same game.
+In this condition, most market intelligence comes from the business’s internal organization and from any resellers/distributors whom they may engage.

 So, how do you prevent yourself from falling into the same trap when considering and planning the future growth of your business?
 There are four questions you should be asking yourself about your business: